cncf/devstats.archive/ADDING_NEW_PROJECT.md

 - Copy `metrics/oldproject` to `metrics/projectname`.
 Update `./metrics/projectname/vars.yaml` file.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
 Usually it is only `repo_groups.sql` and in simple cases it can fallback to `scripts/shared/repo_groups.sql`, you can skip copy then.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/Oldproject/Newproject/g`, `%s/oldproject/newproject/g|w|next`.
-- Try to source from Grafana with most similar project start data: `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
+- Try to source from Grafana with most similar project start date: `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
 Use `devel/mass_replace.sh` script, it contains some examples in the comments.
 - Something like this: `` MODE=ss0 FROM='"oldproject"' TO='"newproject"' FILES=`find ./grafana/dashboards/newproject -type f -iname '*.json'` ./devel/mass_replace.sh ``.
 - Update `grafana/dashboards/proj/dashboards.json` for all already existing projects, add new project using `devel/mass_replace.sh` or `devel/replace.sh`.
 - For example: `./devel/dashboards_replace_from_to.sh dashboards.json` with `FROM` file containing old links and `TO` file containing new links.